telerik/kendo-ui-core/docs/controls/data-management/grid/editing.md

           }
     });

-If you want to enable the insertion of new records, configure the Toolbar, as shown below.
+To enable the insertion of new records, configure the Toolbar, as demonstrated in the following example.

 ###### Example